Chapter 26: Create a Shopify Bot Web Application Using Flask and Heroku

 Lots of merchants often like to ask why my store conversion rate suddenly is getting worse and worse.
 I always like to say your store performance suddenly is going down dramatically.
 It often is not dealing with your faults in operation and marketing strategy.
 Don’t take it personally.
 Sometimes it’s just a very simple reason why the conversion rate is going down, although it was still very outstanding yesterday.
 It’s your competitor doing something impacting your customer’s final decision.
 You need a web application facilitating you to monitor them and agility react on the deployment.

-In this Python Tutorial, I would introduce you to Flask and Heroku and utilize them to build a web application – Shopify Bot.
-I would take our Python Tutorial 10 – Shopify Product scraper for example.
-By the end of this Python Tutorial, you can learn how to build the programming files under the Flask framework and go live with the Shopify Bot using Heroku.
+In this chapter, I would introduce you to Flask and Heroku and utilize them to build a web application – Shopify Bot.
+I would take our chapter 10 – Shopify Product scraper for example.
+By the end of this chapter, you can learn how to build the programming files under the Flask framework and go live with the Shopify Bot using Heroku.

 - 1 Structure plus 3 core Ingredients and components – Folder plus Html, CSS and App.py

 - Test the Application in Local Host – Flask Run

 - Full Version Script of the Shopify Bot Web Application

 Flask is a web framework, some people might also have known Django.
 They are very similar.
 It’s a Python module that lets you develop web applications easily.
 Flask has a small and easy-to-extend core.
 It does have many cool features like URL routing, and a template engine.
 It is a WSGI web app framework.

 We walk you through how to build a Shopify bot fetching your competitor’s website data.
 You might have a question about how to build a web application and share it with others using this scraper.
 Flask is for the purpose of building a web application.
 Installing Flask on Mac is very easy, you just need to type